The Reasonable Accommodation Interactive Process for Depression

 Remember, the goal of the ADA is not to require employers to set lower expectations for persons with disabilities – the goal is to ensure equal opportunity in the workplace.
 You must hold all employees to the same standards, regardless of disability.
 Often, the real problems arise when supervisors fail to communicate concrete expectations to the employee and follow up if these standards aren’t met.

 For example, when working with an employee with depression who is struggling with attendance and failing to call in, you could say “We understand that your disability changes, and isn’t always the same from day to day.
-There may be times when you need to take leave and we are willing to grant that as a reasonable accommodation to the extent we’re able, but no matter what, you are always responsible for communicating with us.
+There may be times when you need to take leave and we are willing to grant that as a reasonable accommodation for depression to the extent we’re able, but no matter what, you are always responsible for communicating with us.
 If you are struggling and need to take leave, you are responsible for emailing or calling your supervisor before the workday begins.
 That is a conduct standard that we hold everyone to, regardless of disability.”

-Effective Accommodations that May be Reasonable, Depending on the Nature of the Workplace
+Effective Accommodations that May be Reasonable

 Modified Work Schedules: